sept1022/sept1022.github.io/_posts/2018-10-12-jekyll-install-and-use-latex.md

 ---
-title: "[OSX] Jekyll with minimal mistake Using Latex"
+title: "[OSX] Installing Jekyll with minimal mistake and Using Latex"
 categories:
   - Jekyll
 tags: